 Our Stallions

-The first two stallions to be purchased in 1949 were the Welsh Mountain, Square Flashlight and the Thoroughbred, Golden Fern who home_img04had to be chased out of the lorry, as he was unhandled and quite violent to start with.
+The first two stallions to be purchased in 1949 were the Welsh Mountain, Square Flashlight and the Thoroughbred, Golden Fern who had to be chased out of the lorry, as he was unhandled and quite violent to start with.
 At about the same time the Dartmoor mare, New Moon, who turned out to be Dartmoor champion at most shows she entered, including the Breed Show, was purchased.

 In the early 1950’s, a Palomino 2 year-old colt was purchased from Mrs Frank, of Crudwell, who said he was rather precocious as he had got several of her young fillies in foal!
 He was named Bubbly, stood 13.1hh and was by the Franks’ stallion, Potato who was TB X Welsh Riding Pony.
 The dam was a Welsh mare called Sunday.
 Bubbly started as being a little wayward, but with Anne Bullen’s talents, he soon became the perfect riding pony.
 He was shown in hand by Jennie and ridden by all the girls as he proved to be a fantastic jumper.
 He was National Palomino Champion for 10 years.
 He was a beautiful looking pony, a lovely mover and a very influential sire of children’s ponies.
 His influence is still noted in many successful ponies of today.